Natural0rder/mdb-search-playground/README.md

 # mdb-search-playground

 A set of queries to play with aggregate() and $search on a collection that stores hotels.
-Same physical hotel can match multiple documents as they are proposed by different providers (provider identifier = dupeId, provider functional identifier = chainCode + iataCode).
+- Same physical hotel can match multiple documents as they are proposed by different providers.
+- Provider technical identifier = dupeId.
+- Provider functional identifier = chainCode + iataCode.

 Document sample: